 It’s probably going to cost you a bit to homeschool, but you’re also not going to be buying a list of classroom supplies (which I imagine will include more hand sanitizer and wipes than ever before this year!), a lunchbox, a backpack, possibly folders or uniforms, nor will you need to spend money on school lunches, special treats for breakfasts and lunches that you needed for convenience in packing lunches and getting breakfast quickly, special fees for classes, participation costs for certain electives, or weekly school fundraisers.
 You also won’t be spending money on gas to drive your children to and from school, and your children won’t be wearing out their shoes as quickly.
 In short, it’s almost definitely going to cost you less (a lot less) to purchase curriculum than what you were spending to send your children to school.

-Second, there are lots of free resources you can use.
+There are lots of free resources you can use.
 Your local library not only has books you can read (including e-books) and may be open to book requests at this time as well (via curbside pickup or even letting you come in), so you can check out books on history, art, science, literature, and more.
 In addition, many libraries offer access to online homeschool programs and language programs that are rather costly.
 Instead of buying Rosetta Stone, for example, (an expensive language learning program) you can sign up through your library card and work on it online for free.
 My library also has Muzzy and The Great Courses, among other options.

 K12Reader has printable worksheets for spelling, reading skills, grammar, writing, and penmanship (including beginning penmanship and cursive).